gokimoto/JAMMIT-Algorithm/README.md

 # JAMMIT-Algorithm
-Matlab software and data for the Joint Analysis of Many Matrices by ITeration (JAMMIT) algorithm.

-This is a www.zenodo.org Matlab script and data upload for the publication:

-Okimoto, G.S. et al., Joint analysis of multiple high-dimensional data types using sparse matrix approximations of rank-1 with applications to ovarian and liver cancer.
-BioData Mining 2016,
+Matlab code in support of the paper, "Joint analysis of multiple high-dimensional data types using sparse matrix approximations of rank-1 with applications to ovarian and liver cancer" accepted for publication in BioData Mining.
 Downloadable script: Okimoto_JAMMIT_Script_BioDataMining_2016

-Downloadable data: Okimoto_Data_BioDataMining_2016